Appendectomy: Complications

 One of the most common post-operative complications associated with an appendectomy is the development of a surgical site infection (SSI).
 Signs and symptoms indicative of a superficial SSI are redness, swelling, and tenderness surrounding the incision and are most likely to arise on post-operative day 4 or 5.
 These symptoms oftentimes precede fluid drainage from the incision.
 Tenderness extending beyond the redness that surrounds the incision, in addition to the development of cutaneous vesicles or bullae may be indicative of a deep SSI.

-Patients with complicated appendicitis (perforated appendicitis) are more likely to develop a SSI, abdominal abscess, or pelvic abscess during the post-operative period.
+Patients with complicated appendicitis (perforated appendicitis) are more likely to develop an SSI, abdominal abscess, or pelvic abscess during the post-operative period.
 Placement of an abdominal drain was originally thought to reduce the risk of these post-operative complications.
-However, abdominal drains have not been found to play a significant role in reducing SSIs and have led to increased length of stay in the hospital in addition to increased cost of the operation.
+However, abdominal drains have not been found to play a significant role in reducing SSIs and have led to increased length of stay in the hospital, in addition to increased cost of the operation.

 Frequency

-About 327,000 appendectomies were performed during U.S. hospital stays in 2011, a rate of 10.5 procedures per 10,000 population.
+Approximately 327,000 appendectomies were performed during U.S. hospital stays in 2011, a rate of 10.5 procedures per 10,000 population.
 Appendectomies accounted for 2.1% of all operating-room procedures in 2011.

 History

 The first recorded successful appendectomy was performed in September 1731 by English surgeon William Cookesley on Abraham Pike, a chimney sweep.
 The second was on December 6, 1735, at St. George's Hospital in London, when French surgeon Claudius Amyand described the presence of a perforated appendix within the inguinal hernial sac of an 11-year-old boy.
 The organ had apparently been perforated by a pin the boy had swallowed.
 The patient, Hanvil Andersen, made a recovery and was discharged a month later.

 Harry Hancock performed the first abdominal surgery for appendicitis in 1848, but he did not remove the appendix.
-In 1889 in New York City, Charles McBurney described the presentation and pathogenesis of appendicitis accurately and developed the teaching that an early appendectomy was the best treatment to avoid perforation and peritonitis.
+In 1889, in New York City, Charles McBurney described the presentation and pathogenesis of appendicitis accurately and developed the teaching that an early appendectomy was the best treatment to avoid perforation and peritonitis.

 Some cases of autoappendectomies have occurred.
 One was attempted by Evan O'Neill Kane in 1921, but the operation was completed by his assistants.
-Another was Leonid Rogozov, who in 1961 had to perform the operation on himself as he was the only doctor on a remote Antarctic base.
+Another was Leonid Rogozov, who in 1961 had to operate on himself as he was the only doctor on a remote Antarctic base.

 On September 13, 1980, Kurt Semm performed the first laparoscopic appendectomy, opening up the path for a much wider application of minimally invasive surgery.